Mirantis/compliance/README.md

 ## Developing

-Refer to the [Contributing Guide](https://github.com/docker/ddc-opencontrol/blob/master/CONTRIBUTING.md) for instructions on developing against this project.
+Refer to the [Contributing Guide](https://github.com/docker/ddc-opencontrol/blob/master/CONTRIBUTING.md) for instructions on contributing to this project.

 ### Component Validation